 I wasn’t fortunate enough as a child to have horses or to be from a horsey family.
 However, we lived in rural Cleveland County, North Carolina, where a great many people had horses.
 Being the son of the local Baptist minister, I knew everyone in the community, and, between the ages of eight and thirteen, I was allowed to ride the horses of various church members.
 At the age of ten or so, I distinctly recall telling Carl DeBrew that I wanted to foxhunt when I grew up.
 I lived next door to Carl’s wonderful grandparents, who had a true family farm.
 They enriched my childhood more than any other people, including my own grandparents.
 Mr. Lee and Miss Carey DeBrew treated me like one of their own grandchildren, and I was allowed to ride their mule anytime I wanted (when it was not working!).
-Carl had two horses and was great about letting me ride them.To read more, log in above or click here to subscribe.
+Carl had two horses and was great about letting me ride them.To read more, a subscription is required.
+Log in or click here to subscribe.

 - By Edwin Hall